Yasha230/SQL_injection/source/index.rst

 ..
-Travail de maturité - CSUD template
+Travail personel - CSUD template
     sphinx-quickstart on Fri Nov 19 16:13:20 2021.
     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Titre de votre travail personnel (changer dans `source/index.rst`)
+Sécurité informatique :injection SQL (changer dans `source/index.rst`)
 =================================

 ..  toctree::